Fast and energy-efficient neuromorphic deep learning with first-spike times

 The results in this section are based on \cref{eq:equalTimeEquation} for calculating the spike times in the forward pass, and \cref{eq:appendix_compactWeightUpdate} for calculating weight updates; for details regarding implementation see \methods.
 For hyperparameters of the discussed experiments see~\cref{table:sim_params,table:hw_params}.

 \emph{Yin-Yang classification task:} The first data set consists of points in the yin-yang figure (\cref{fig:trainingChange}a).
-Each point is defined by a pair of coordinates $(x,y) \in [0,1]^2$.
-To build in redundancy and capture the intrinsic symmetry of the yin-yang motive, we have augmented the data set with mirrored coordinates $(1-x,1-y)$.
-The three classes are labeled the respective area they occupy, i.e., Yin, Yang or Dot.
-This augmented data set was specifically designed to require latent variables for classification: a shallow classifier reaches $(64.3 \pm 0.2)\%$ test accuracy, an \gls{ann} with one hidden layer of size 120 typically around $(98.7 \pm 0.3)\%$.
+Each point is defined by a pair of Cartesian coordinates $(x,y) \in [0,1]^2$.
+To build in redundancy and capture the intrinsic symmetry of the yin-yang motive, the data set is augmented with mirrored coordinates $(1-x,1-y)$ enabling networks of neurons without trainable bias to learn the task \citep{kriener2021yinyang}.
+The three classes are labeled as per the respective area they occupy, i.e., Yin, Yang or Dot.
+This augmented data set was specifically designed to require latent variables for classification: a shallow non-spiking classifier reaches $(64.3 \pm 0.2)\%$ test accuracy, an \gls{ann} with one hidden layer of size 120 typically around $(98.7 \pm 0.3)\%$.
 Due to this large gap, our Yin-Yang data set represents an expressive test of error backpropagation in our hierarchical spiking networks.
-At the same time, it can be learned by networks that are compatible in size with the neuronal real estate offered by single \dls chips~\citep{schemmel2020accelerated}.
+At the same time, it can be learned by networks that are compatible in size with the current revision of \dls~\citep{schemmel2020accelerated}.